 Listen to “Rock-A-Bye Your Baby With A Dixie Melody” here:

 August 5, 1989: More for the 50th anniversary of The Wizard of Oz.
 Featured here is this article about authors Bill Stillman and Jay Scarfone.
-The writing duo has provided us with several fantastic books about the film including the upcoming “The Road To Oz” which is sure to be just as great as their previous books.
-Click on the image to preorder it.
+The writing duo has provided us with several fantastic books about the film including “The Road To Oz” which is just as great as their previous books.
+Click on the image below to order it.